-In North Carolina, there are only four acceptable forms of identification you can use to buy alcoholic beverages.
-Each include date of birth for age calculation and physical description of the person named on the document.
+In North Carolina, there are only four acceptable forms of identification a permittee or employee can accept to sell alcoholic beverages.
+Each includes date of birth for age calculation and physical description of the person named on the document.
 Other forms of identification cannot be used as a defense when receiving an alcohol violation for selling to or serving alcoholic beverages to someone under 21 years of age.
+Photocopies are not permitted.

-- 1. Current driver's license from North Carolina or other states.
-The Temporary Driving Certificate received during renewal of NC driver license, may be used only for driving purposes.
+1. Current driver's license from North Carolina or other states.
+The 60 day-Temporary Driving Certificate received during renewal of NC driver license, may be used only for driving purposes.
 It cannot be used for identification.
-NC drivers license cards are coated in protective, bendable and waterproff synthetic material with high-resolution graphics, laser-etched verbiage and overlapping "ghost images" in various colors. - 2.
-U.S. Military/Common Access Card (CAC) Identification are white plastic cardstock with embedded security features and physical description on front and back of card. - 3.
-State Identification Card from a state Divison of Motor Vehicle or similar agency authorized to issue official special identification cards for that state.
+NC driver's license cards are coated in protective, bendable and waterproof synthetic Teslin material with high-resolution graphics, laser-etched verbiage and overlapping "ghost images" in various colors.

+2. U.S. Military/Common Access Card (CAC) Identification are white plastic cardstock with embedded security features and physical description on front and back of card.

+3. State Identification Card from a state Division of Motor Vehicle or similar agency authorized to issue official special identification cards for that state.
 NC State ID card holders are not permitted to operate a motor vehicle.
-The REAL ID Act allows only one drivers license or an ID card in one state, not both. - 4.
-Official passport issued by any nation.
+The REAL ID Act allows only one driver's license or an ID card in one state, not both.

+4. Official passport issued by any nation.
 Passports may be in the booklet or card form.